City of Ukiah Diversity & Equity

 Group

-Proclamation recognizing May 2025 as Older Americans’ Month
+Proclamation Recognizing May 2025 as Older Americans’ Month

 On May 21, 2025, the Ukiah City Council issued a proclamation recognizing May as Older Americans’ Month in the City of Ukiah.
 The proclamation acknowledges the valuable contributions of older adults in our community.
 Liz Dorsey, Executive Director of the Ukiah Senior Center, accepted the proclamation on behalf of the seniors in the Ukiah Valley.